 Want to learn more about the Norfolk mermaids?
 The short story is that Mermaids on Parade was the brainchild of Norfolk attorney Pete Decker back in 1999.
 He sprang the idea of "the most spectacular gathering of mermaids ever seen in the United States" as a way to benefit the local arts scene.

 Local business leaders "bought" the sculptures for $2000 apiece and the money was shared among local charities.
-You can find a more detailed history here.

 If you go the official website you can buy jewelry, gifts, cards, ornamental flags, and more, all featuring Norfolk's famous symbol.